me0wanie/hwk5-homicides/README.md

 Author: **Melanie Luu**
 Course: R Programming for Research

+## Purpose
-This repository contains my work for **Homework #5**, using the Washington Post homicide dataset.
+This repository contains Homework #5 for R Programming for Research, focusing on homicide data from the Washington Post.

 ---